JP12025/scrabble/README.md

 Instead, simply store scores in a list in alphbetical order.
 Thus, score of letter A (`1`) will be at position `0`, B (`3`) at position `1` ...
 Z (`10`) at position `25`.

 Now, ask yourself: what is the position of `B` in string `ABCDEFGHIJKLMNOPQRSTUVWXYZ`?
-Is there a function to search for a letter in a string? (spoiler: yes there is)
+Is there a function to search for a letter in a string that returns its position (a.k.a. index)? (spoiler: yes there is)

 # When to Do it